edwinaquino/Simple-Plain-React-App-With-Unnecessary-Files/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager git and npm to install.

 ```bash
 $ git clone https://github.com/edwinaquino/Simple-Plain-React-App-With-Unnecessary-Files.git